Kotli District

 Kotli District is a district of Pakistan-administered Azad Kashmir in the disputed Kashmir region.
 It is one of the 10 districts of Pakistan's dependent territory of Azad Kashmir.
 It is bounded on the north by the Sudhanoti District and the Poonch District, on the north-east by the Poonch District of Indian-administered Jammu and Kashmir, on the south by the Mirpur and Bhimber districts, and on the west by the Rawalpindi District on Pakistan's Punjab Province.
 Kotli is the largest district of Azad Kashmir by population and the second biggest by land area, after the Neelum District.
 The district headquarters is the city of Kotli.
-The main native languages are Pahari (estimated to be spoken by just under two thirds of the population), and Gujari (spoken by about a third of the population).